pcjpnet/docker_factorio_discord_webhook/README.md

 # docker_factorio_discord_webhook

-Factorio Server with Discord Webhook Notification (Japanese)
+Factorio Server with Discord Webhook Notification

 based on this image